shenae/planets-express-sequelize/README.md

 ```
 ## Deliverables:

-In `scratch.js`:
-1. Test your models, by creating a planet to make sure everything is functioning the way you want?
-1. Did you import the planet model?
+1. Touch a `seed.js` file, and use it to `bulkCreate` all the planets you got from 'https://wdi-nyc-planets-api.herokuapp.com/planets'
+    - Make sure you sync your db with the data.
 1. Once the model is correct, `touch server.js` file:
     - require express.
     - require morgan and body-parser.
-    - require axios.
     - have the app listen on port 3000.
-    - use `res.send` to show 'Hello Friend' on the `/` path.
+    - use `res.send` to show 'Hello Friend' on the `/` path as a test response.
-    - `npm start`
+    - start your server with `npm start`
+1. Add a `planetRouter` file.
+Make sure you `require` and `use` it in `server.js`!
-1. Next, make planets routes that should return the planets with a `GET` request.
+1. Next, add a route that should return `all` planets, and a route that returns `one` planet with a `GET` request.
     - the first request should `findAll` planets.
     - the following request should `findOne` planet.
-1. Now, use `POST` to post a planet.
+1. Now, add a post route to `post` a new planet.
-    - the `POST` request should post a new planet.
-    - you can create a `client.js` file and make an axios call there, like in class, or do all your posting in `server.js`.

 ### References
 - [Express Lesson](https://git.generalassemb.ly/wdi-nyc-bananas/js-express-intro-lesson)